-Expanding infrastructure to channel bulk water from the national water carrier and distribute it to Water Service Authorities (WSAs), Water Service Institutions (WSIs), mines, businesses and other industries Magalies Water boasts a continuously improving capability and an ever
+Expanding infrastructure to channel bulk water from the national water carrier and distribute it to Water Service Authorities (WSAs), Water Service Institutions (WSIs), mines, businesses and other industries Magalies Water boasts a continuously improving capability.

 This includes pipelines, water treatment plants, reservoirs, pumping stations, reticulation systems as well as a South African National Accreditation System (SANAS) accredited laboratory that is authorised and certified to analyse and rate the quality of water.